Samsung/tizen-docs/docs/application/web/tutorials/process/app-dev-process.md

 </tr>
 </table>

-With a hybrid application package, you can register the included applications in the Tizen Store and install, upgrade, and uninstall them using the single hybrid package.
+With a hybrid application package, you can register the included applications in Tizen Store and install, upgrade, and uninstall them using the single hybrid package.
 When a hybrid application package is installed, the Web application is installed by the Web installer, followed by the native installer installing native service applications.

 A hybrid application package is very useful to Web applications that need background processing or monitoring.
 A native service application does not have a UI and can be run in the background.